Poligera/test-test/README.md

 - Upon getting "webpack 5.35.0 compiled successfully" in the terminal, you will see a browser page open at http://localhost:8080/

+### Known bugs

+- At the moment we cannot fetch a valid user after an invalid user, unless the browser is refreshed (logical error somewhere)

 ### Future improvements

-- Make the first fetch request dependant on form submission
-- Add more logic to filter out wrong username vs GH users with no public repositories
+- Add more logic to filter out a wrong username vs GH users with no public repositories
 - Add media queries